 concerning this timely topic~

-* See also Margaret's recent contribution to a textbook concerning clinical assessment to understand why your dental hygienist is concerned about your overall health and how it can impact your oral health (Chapter 15, Dental Hygiene: Theory and Practice, ed 4, scroll to pages 215-243, Darby and Walsh, 2014; note that ed 5, 2020 is in press)
+Want to know why your dental hygienist is so concerned about your head and neck, as well as the mouth?
+See also Margaret's recent contribution to a textbook concerning clinical assessment to understand why your dental hygienist is concerned about your overall health and how it can impact your oral health (scroll to pages 195-222, Chapter 16, Darby and Walsh Dental Hygiene: Theory and Practice, ed 5, Bowen and Pieren, 2020).
+WILL NEED TO SIGN IN TO SCROLL TO SECTION